 A picturesque little village of Goveđari rises on a slopes upon a fertile field in National Park – it is the first settlement that had been allowed to be built in Western Mljet by Benedictines and its history only begins in 18th century.
-The name for the village comes from a word ‘goveda’ which mean cattle in English and indicates relation by who first settlers were and what was their ‘profession’ (the shepherds, farmers) at times.
-Like ‘all’ settlements in the park, Goveđari is now entirely protected place.
+The name for the village comes from a word ‘goveda’ which means cattle in Croatian and indicates that the first settlers were shepards and farmers.
+Like all settlements in the park, Goveđari is now entirely protected place.
 No houses are allowed to be built in the village and those existing ones cannot be sold, and they are only allowed to be reconstructed by the original plan.

 Many people begin their exploration of Mljet in village Polače, a place which has long and turbulent history.
 Polače has a small port in the gulf, sheltered behind tiny islands, with dozens of restaurants, a few souvenir shops and apartments to rent from villagers; You can also find one of the park’s offices in Polače – you can get information here, buy tickets and use an ATM.

 Pomena is small village so the main street is as well the main shopping ‘quarter’ and is also main dining place with restaurants.

 - If you don’t want to rent a bike, there’s a bus line which passes through all the villages within the National park Mljet – line nr.18 – goes from Pomena to Sobra (via Goveđari, Pristanište, Polače, Ropa and Babino Polje)

 - The administration of the National park provides the mini bus from Polače to Pristanište and the boat to visit the Isle of St. Mary (check the timetable here)